mandyjoyblake/mandyjoyblake.github.io/index.md

 ---
 ## Currently

-Participating in the Summer IDEaS program with Union College's Schaffer Library to gain experience in the digital humanities field, ultimately working with a team to produce scholarship relating to the college's history.
-Also beginning work on my senior thesis with Union's English and Gender, Sexuality, and Women's Studies departments, where I hope to focus on the "feminist" female lead in the emerging world of Young Adult fiction.
+Working on my senior thesis with Union's English and Gender, Sexuality, and Women's Studies departments, where I hope to focus on the "feminist" female lead in the emerging world of Young Adult fiction.

 ## About Me